 Eden Park – Auckland

-Eden Park hosts almost every sport that New Zealand play at international level.
+Eden Park hosts almost every sport that New Zealand plays at the international level.
 It holds a capacity of 50,000, which is often full to the brim.
 The world-famous All Blacks have played 86 times at the venue where they have been truly imperious.
 Watching them in person is like poetry in motion.
 No team plays rugby union like New Zealand at the peak of the powers.